 Early in its history, the community became a truck gardening center.
 Watermelons, cantaloupes, beans, turnips, radishes, tomatoes, beets, cabbage, lettuce, carrots, onions, sweet potatoes and Irish potatoes were among the principal crops.
 Truck gardening within this area declined rapidly after the Valley became a competitor.

 The New England Land & New England R.E.
-Company purchased 1,280 acres of land east and northeast of the original 640 acres.
-Most of the stockholders of these companies resided in Portland, Maine, thus the town was named in honor of their hometown.
+Company eventually purchased 1,280 acres of land east and northeast of the original townsite.
+Most of the stockholders of these companies resided in Portland, Maine; thus, the town was named in honor of their hometown.

 Over the years, the community continued to grow and thrive to its present size of approximately ten square miles of land area.
 Portland's population has grown from the original 192 persons in 1900 to an estimated 22,000 persons in 2021.
 The population nearly doubled between 2012 and 2021 due to the strategic location and location of several major industrial employers in the region.